Understand how algebra is relevant to every aspect of your daily life and become skilled at solving a variety of algebraic problems.

 This online math course integrates mathematics, specifically algebra with many other areas of study, including history, biology, and geography.
 You will develop a rich understanding of math while you study algebra right here in a relaxed and supportive learning environment.
 Its emphasis on practical math applications of your new-found algebraic skills will help you learn math reasoning in a real-world context.
 As a result, you will acquire a wide variety of basic math skills that will help you find solutions to almost any math problem.

-This concise and straightforward course will help you understand some of the most important mathematical concepts of algebra: order of operations, units of measurement, scientific notation, algebraic equations, rational numbers, and fundamental concepts of accounting like calculating simple interest.
+Math problem solving has never been made easier with this concise and straightforward course to help you understand some of the most important mathematical concepts of algebra: order of operations, units of measurement, scientific notation, algebraic equations, rational numbers, even fundamental concepts of accounting--- calculating simple interest, and more.

 By the time you finish this online math course, you will understand how algebra is relevant to every aspect of your daily life!